 36. See art & nature combined

 Visit the Stevens Point Sculpture Park and venture through the 20-acres of art from local, regional, national, and international artists!
-Don't miss out on seeing 'A Sand County Bench' or any of the new pieces that will be installed this summer!
+Don't miss out on seeing 'A Sand County Bench' or any of the newly added pieces!

 37. Order up a large cone